vasu-bhardwaj2001/searching-and-sorting/README.md

 02. In GitBash, navigate to your `APCSA` folder.
 03. Clone my skeleton repository from [GitHub](https://github.com/).
 This will make a copy of my repository and store it locally.
 ```
-git clone git@github.com:rwilson-ucvts/searching-and-sorting-skeleton.git
+git clone git@github.com:rwilson-ucvts/java-searching-and-sorting-skeleton.git
 ```
-04. The cloning process will have created a folder named `searching-and-sorting-skeleton`.
+04. The cloning process will have created a folder named `java-searching-and-sorting-skeleton`.
 Rename this folder to `searching-and-sorting`.
 ```
-mv searching-and-sorting-skeleton searching-and-sorting
+mv java-searching-and-sorting-skeleton searching-and-sorting
 ```
 05. Change directories to get into your `searching-and-sorting` folder.
 ```